Code of Behaviour

 Sanctions may be imposed on any student who offends against the rules of the school, the dress code or is involved in abuse of substances on school property or on school related activities.
 Such substances include alcohol, illegal drugs and other substances deemed to be potentially dangerous.
 The carrying of offensive weapons, including knives of any description, is expressly forbidden.
 Students whose behaviour in the classroom is disruptive of the learning of others will be disciplined.

-In cases of serious or disruptive misbehaviour, or behaviour which is a threat to others, a student may be temporarily excluded from school until such time as student, parents/guardians and one or more of Year Head, Head of Discipline, Deputy Principal, Principal, should meet.
+In cases of serious or disruptive misbehaviour, or behaviour which is a threat to others, a student may be temporarily excluded from school until such time as student, parents/guardians and one or more of Year Head, Deputy Principal, Principal, should meet.
 In such circumstances, a written undertaking will be required from the student and agreed by parents, that their work, behaviour etc. will conform to the codes currently in place.
-No student will be sent from school during the school day without prior contact with parents.
+No student will be sent from school during the school day without prior contact with parents/guardians.

 In cases of substance abuse, the appropriate policy will apply.
 There are separate school policies in relation to the possession and use of tobacco, alcohol and illegal substances.
 Vaping is treated in the same manner as use of tobacco.